 Susan M. Hill is a Haudenosaunee citizen from Six Nations of the Grand River Territory.
 She recently joined the University of Toronto as an Associate Professor of History and the Director of the Centre for Indigenous Studies.
 Her areas of research include Haudenosaunee history, Indigenous research methodologies and ethics, history of education, Trans-Indigenous histories, and Indigenous territoriality.
 She is the author of The Clay We Are Made Of: Haudenosaunee land tenure on the Grand River (University of Manitoba Press, 2017), awarded the 2017 Prize for the Best First Book in Native American and Indigenous Studies (NAISA) and two prizes from the Canadian Historical Association (2018 Indigenous History Studies Group Book Prize and 2018 Clio Ontario Book Prize).
 She held previous faculty and administrative appointments at the University of Western Ontario and Wilfrid Laurier University.

 Robert Alexander Innes is a member of Cowessess First Nations located in Treaty 4 Territory.
-He is an associate professor in the Department of Indigenous Studies at the University of Saskatchewan and is the author of Elder Brother and the Law of the People: Contemporary Kinship and Cowessess First Nation (University of Manitoba Press, 2013) and co-editor, along with Kim Anderson of Indigenous Men and Masculinities: Legacies, Identities, Regeneration University of Manitoba Press, 2015).
+He is an associate professor in the Department of Political Science and the Indigenous Studies Progam at McMaster University.
+He is the author of Elder Brother and the Law of the People: Contemporary Kinship and Cowessess First Nation (University of Manitoba Press, 2013), the co-editor along with Kim Anderson of Indigenous Men and Masculinities: Legacies, Identities, Regeneration (University of Manitoba Press, 2015), co-editor along with Robert Henry, Amanda LaVallee, and Nancy Van Styvendale of Global Indigenous Health: Reconciling the Past, Engaging the Present, Animating the Future (University of Arizona Press, 2018), co-editor along with Jennifer Adese of Indigenous Celebrity: Entanglements with Fame (University of Manitoba Press, 2021), and co-editor along with Nancy Van Styvendale, Jade McDougall, and Robert Henry The Arts of Indigenous Health and Healing (University of Manitoba Press, 2021).
+His current research explores the genocide the Canadian government inflicted on First Nations and Métis people in the Cypress Hills in southwest Saskatchewan during the 1880s.

 Brenda Macdougall is the Chair of Métis Research at the University of Ottawa and an associate professor in the department of geography.
 She holds a PhD in Native Studies and has been researching the history of various Metis communities in Canada for many years.
 Her first book was One of the Family: Metis Culture in Nineteenth Century Northwestern Saskatchewan was published in 2010 and she was co-editor Contours of a People: Metis Family, Mobility, and History.
 In her role as research chair, Brenda has built a strong program of research in the connections between Metis families across the homeland.
 More recently, she and her colleagues created the Digital Archives Database Project, an online archive of transcribed historical records, with the support of the Métis and Non-Status Indian Relations Directorate.